jadecobra/python_tdd_exercises/source/how_to/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 what is next?
 *************************************************************************************

-Here is what we have gone through together so far
+you have gone through a few things

 * :ref:`how to make a test driven development environment manually<how to make a test driven development environment>`
 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>`